DeveloperPaul123/feline-facts/README.md

 Feline Facts is a simple Flutter app that shows facts about cats.
 This project is my first Flutter application.
 It pulls data from the [cat facts API](https://catfact.ninja) and displays each fact one by one in a simple way.
 It was constructed while following [this](https://www.youtube.com/watch?v=KjE2IDphA_U&list=PLB6lc7nQ1n4iYGE_khpXRdJkJEp9WOech) tutorial by ResoCoder.

-This app attemps to use clean architecture and the `BLoC` pattern.
+This app attemps to use clean architecture and the `BLoC` pattern with local caching of API data using an SQLite database.
+Note that this app has only been tested on Android.

 ## Screenshots